 This creamy corn pudding is classic comfort food just like grandma used to make.
-With just a few simple ingredients, you’ll have a sweet, custard-like dish that pairs perfectly with BBQ, chicken wings, turkey, glazed ham, and more.
+Sweet and custard-like, it pairs perfectly with BBQ, chicken wings, turkey, glazed ham, and more.

 Serve this at your next get-together and don’t be surprised when people beg you for the recipe!